Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 From Cuatro Palos you can continue your Sierra Gorda journey to Pinal de Amoles for a hearty breakfast and then embark drive towards Jalpan de Serra (one of the Pueblo Magicos of Queretaro) stopping at the Chuveje Waterfalls and Puente de Dios (Bridge of God) along the way.

 What a beautiful city break in the arms of Mother Nature my wonder friends!
+One of the things to do and see in Queretaro City that you shouldn’t miss at all costs.

-Best Things to Do and See in Queretaro City #18: Take a Roadtrip to the Neighboring State of Guanajuato.
+Take a Roadtrip to the Neighboring State of Guanajuato.

 Last but not least, Queretaro City is very well connected to many beautiful destinations in Mexico thanks to its centric geographical location with the state of Guanajuato being the most popular one.